Being able to maintain independence as you age is a major concern for almost every senior.

 The lack of meaningful social connections is associated with reduced quality of life, unhealthy behaviors, and poor health outcomes.

-Maintaining connections with friends, family, and neighbors contributes to a sense of purpose and belonging.
+Maintaining connections with friends, family, and neighbors, even if using tech to connect virtually, contributes to a sense of purpose and belonging.
 This can lead to increased memory skills, greater activity, and greater feelings of independence.

 Have Your Plans In Place Before You Need Them